condua/chat-app-update/README.md

 How to run:

-first step: create new react project and install some npm package
+first step: You must create new react project and install some npm packages

         + npx creat-react-app chat-app